Every Crisis is an Opportunity

 Undoubtedly, we can say that this global crisis has made that many of the privileged ones that have a roof above our heads, think twice about how we can live better.

 Why is everybody speaking about “prefab houses”?

-While searching for solutions to the above mentioned situations, we usually find housing offers which are developed with non-traditional building systems.
+While searching for solutions to these situations, we usually find housing offers developed with non-traditional building systems.
 And we surely think about houses made with cargo containers.

-This solution, even if it’s attractive, it is limited because of these containers having standard dimensions which limit their funcionality.
-There are very interesting examples, but they preserve certain industrial aesthetics, which is not always well received among many consumers.
+This solution, even if attractive, is not complete: these containers have standard dimensions limiting their funcionality.
+There are very interesting examples, but they preserve certain industrial aesthetics.
+Some consumers might not receive well this situation.

 The most popular ones